ActiveWorkspaceExtensions/AW-Docs/docs/HomeFolderLinkcmdGlobal/HomeFolderLinkcmdGlobal.md

         }
 ```

-So from above in outputData we defined a dataParseDefinition to call which is updateUserCtxForHomeFolder.
-This dataParseDefinitions is taking the output format which will be a ViewModelObject from the typedReference home_folder property from the User object above and we are going to create that property under ctx.user so we have access to it.
-The dataInput here is from the service return since we know there is only 1 object that should be returned here.
+So from above in outputData we defined a `dataParseDefinition` to call which is `updateUserCtxForHomeFolder`.
+This `dataParseDefinitions` is taking the output format which will be a `ViewModelObject`.
+We git this from the typedReference `home_folder` property from the User object above.
+And, we are going to create that property under `ctx.user` so we have access to it.
+The `dataInput` here is from the service return since we know there is only 1 object that should be returned here.

-Now that we have finished the service call and had a success with our return and updated a property on ctx.user so we have access to the home folder UID we can call a new action to generate the link:
+We now a have finished the service call, a success with our return, and updated a property on ctx.user.
+We now have access to the home folder UID.
+We can now make an event action to make the link.
+This event is just going to call an action `showHomeFolderLink`:

 ``` json
 "onEvent": [{